-Over the last twenty years, Block has developed work which falls at various points on the continuum including music and sound art.
-Her recorded compositions, including Pure Gaze, Mobius Fuse, Hebve To Karren, Dissolution and others, combine field recordings, chamber instruments and electronic textures, and others.
-Block creates multimedia installations and performances utilizing field recordings, found sounds from micro cassette tapes, video, and curated 35mm slides.
+Her critically acclaimed recorded compositions, including Pure Gaze, Mobius Fuse, Hebve To, Karren, Dissolution and others, combine field recordings, chamber instruments and electronic textures.
+Block creates multimedia installations and performances utilizing field recordings, found sounds from micro cassette tapes and feed broadcasts, among other sounds.
+She also includes images from video, and curated 35mm slides.

-Block’s current work reflects her interests in site specificity, ethnographic sound, architecture, and found/archival materials from the 1950's-1990's
+Block's work evolves with her interests and research.
+Current work reflects her interests in site specificity, ethnographic sound, architecture, and found/archival materials from the 1950's-1990's.